pau1tuck/nodejs-projects/node.js/theory/clustering.md

-# Unleashing Multicore Power with the Clustering
+# Unleashing Multicore Power with Clustering

 Sure, both articles focus on the concept of clustering and the cluster module in Node.js.
 Although there's a slight overlap in some aspects, each piece offers unique details.
 Combining the key points from both articles would result in a more comprehensive and holistic overview of the topic.
 Here's an attempt to merge the essential points from both essays: